isomerpages/cris-corp/news-and-events/news/_posts/2023-03-07-post-CRIS celebrates International Women’s Day.md

 Weiling’s work involves building partnerships within the industry, showcasing the latest developments in Singapore’s precision medicine landscape, and presenting strategies to encourage companies to set up operations in Singapore.
 These cross-collaborations within the industry can also help local companies acquire new capabilities and grow their businesses.

-Find out  what she finds fulfilling about her role at PRECISE to better healthcare outcomes for the population.
+[Find out](/news-and-events/news/230308-weiling/) what she finds fulfilling about her role at PRECISE to better healthcare outcomes for the population.

 #### **From lab bench to corporate planning: Advancing clinical research that will drive healthcare solutions for patients**

 ![](/images/Resources_News/230308_InternationalWomensDay/05_Huijia/5_Huijia%20meeting.jpg)

 Dr Chen Huijia, Senior Manager for Planning and Strategy, finds purpose in supporting the strategic initiatives at **CRIS**, which houses six key national clinical initiatives and translational platforms under the Ministry of Health to advance clinical research and innovation for a future-ready healthcare system.

-Find out more about how she made the switch from a career in the research lab to business development and corporate planning, all of which have been meaningful roles in driving healthcare for the greater good.
+[Fing out more](/news-and-events/news/230308-huijia/) about how she made the switch from a career in the research lab to business development and corporate planning, all of which have been meaningful roles in driving healthcare for the greater good.

 #### **Everything everywhere all at once**